tanjazlender/MicrobiomePrime/README.md

 <details>
   <summary>Detected sequences tables</summary>

+The output tables provide detailed information about detected sequences for each primer pair.

 Description of column names in the output tables containing the information about detected sequences.
 | **Column name**          | **Definition**                                                                                      | **Example**                                                                                      |